acarril/StataLinux/README.md

 Since none of the plugins in the Package Control was specifically tailored for Linux, and none of the maintainers seem to want to add Linux support to theirs, I wrote my own.
 This plugin is originally based on [StataEnhanced](https://github.com/andrewheiss/SublimeStataEnhanced), and also on [these notes](https://github.com/cwitt2013/SublimeText_Stata_Linux).

-This plugin aims for robustness over bells and whistles, and almost all the decisions were taking with that philosophy in mind.
+This plugin aims for robustness over bells and whistles, and almost all the decisions were taken with that philosophy in mind.
 It basically creates a temporary file which is to be executed in Stata.
 The file is sent for execution by copying `do <filepath>` to the clipboard with `xclip`, and then pasting this string directly (and in the background) to Stata's command pane using `xdotool`.